 The Chilean gave a grin and a salute as he disembarked, and appeared to mouth a vaya con dios, but couldn’t be heard over the winds.
 McGee waved and waited for the ferry to offload what little cargo he had — a seabag and a foot locker contained all he had in the world.
 He wasn’t the kind to get attached to things.

 A man in a heavy parka, a red safety vest overall, stood waiting, looking cold and miserable.
 He forced a smile and a handshake.
 “Major McGee?
 I’m Geoff Damen.
 Welcome to Antarctica.”

 “Thanks.
 I don’t see the colony.”

-“Just over that ridge, about two hundred meters,” Geoff pointed.
+“Just over that ridge, about half a kilometer,” Geoff pointed.
 “It’s not an easy walk but it mostly shields us from these winds.
 Major, what do you prefer to be called?”

 “Anything that feels good,” he smiled.
 “Call me Dan, Danny, D.J., or even just McGee.”

 “D.J. sounds good.
 Let me get a sledge for your gear.”

 The two men loaded up, and Geoff handed him a red vest to wear.
 It had a strobe and a transponder attached.
 They began the long trek over ice pack and bare rock.
 The terrain was unforgiving; sharp edges were everywhere, and the ice did its best to claim McGee as he picked his way over the steep incline.

 “How the hell do you get your supplies through this?”, he called ahead to Geoff, who was springing over the crags like a mountain goat.